outdreamer/notes/topics/science/kidney_function.md

 		- taking coq10 with hawthorne
 		- drinking water (nothing else, no flavored seltzer or anything)
 		- rest
+		- moderate heat to increase blood flow to kidneys
+		- deep breathing sessions (10 - 20 minutes several times a day) to increase circulation & recovery
 		- get enough calcium, potassium, magnesium, and folate (and avoid anything that would offset these, like how collagen can lead to too much calcium)
 		- taking melatonin & taking no caffeine (to help reduce blood pressure)
 		- other things that might help in small amounts if you have high blood pressure/heart failure, though I didn't take most of these at the time, except arginine & a multivitamin, and some of these will hurt your kidneys like berberine or cayenne/garlic: